 Replacing saturated fats, such as those found in meats, with MUFAs are part of what makes the Mediterranean diet heart healthy.

-Try using about 2 tablespoons (23 grams) of olive oil a day in place of other fats in your diet to get its heart-healthy benefits.
-To add olive oil to your diet, you can saute vegetables in it, add it to a marinade or mix it with vinegar as a salad dressing.
+Try using olive oil in place of other fats in your diet.
+You can saute vegetables in olive oil, add it to a marinade or mix it with vinegar as a salad dressing.
 You can also use olive oil as a substitute for butter when basting meat or as a dip for bread.

 Foods with added plant sterols or stanols

-It's not clear whether food with plant sterols or stanols reduce your risk of heart attack or stroke, although experts assume that foods that reduce cholesterol do reduce the risk.
-Plant sterols or stanols don't appear to affect levels of triglycerides or of high-density lipoprotein (HDL), the "good" cholesterol.
+It's not clear whether food with plant sterols or stanols reduces your risk of heart attack or stroke — although experts assume that foods that reduce cholesterol do reduce the risk.
+Plant sterols or stanols don't appear to affect levels of triglycerides or of high-density lipoprotein (HDL) cholesterol, the "good" cholesterol.

 Other changes to your diet